Central Park, Louisville: History

 In 1970, the gymnasium, by then long gone, was turned into a police station.
 A few years later, the shelter was radically altered.
-Its windows were filled in with concrete block and stucco and a drop ceiling installed to cover up the glorious yellow pine ceiling so that it could become an enclosed meeting place for the Old Louisville Neighborhood Council and other neighborhood associations.
-(At the time, the council didn't have the funds to do a proper restoration).
+Its windows were filled in with concrete block and stucco and a drop ceiling installed to cover up the yellow pine ceiling so that it could become an enclosed meeting place for the Old Louisville Neighborhood Council and other neighborhood associations.
 In 1976, an amphitheater and wooden playhouse were built, which have been used to host the annual Kentucky Shakespeare Festival since.

 In 2004, the park celebrated its centennial.
 Over the last ten years, due to the financial contributions of the Old Louisville Neighborhood Council, neighborhood associations, and several neighborhood philanthropists, the old women and children's shelter has been restored.
 The park now hosts the Old Louisville LIVE concert series, Jazz in Central Park, and an annual Halloween event called Victorian Tales of Terror.

 Facilities

 Besides the C. Douglass Ramey Amphitheater, where the Kentucky Shakespeare Festival is held, the park also includes the Historic Old Louisville Visitors Center and the Fourth Precinct station of the Louisville Metro Police Department.
 The park also includes tennis courts, a playground, and a sprayground.